getlantern/http-proxy/README.md

 * Custom responses for mimicking Apache in certain cases

+## Deploying

+All pushes to the `main` branch are automatically deployed to production via CI in GitHub Actions.

+All pushes to the `canary` branch are automatically deployed to the canary binary distribution URL for any proxies running the canary version.

 ### Building

 Currently, http-proxy-lantern will only build on Linux hosts.
 You need to have